menescalnickolas/cf-python/README.md

 # Python for Beginners
-In this repository you will find the folders from different exercises around Python programming.
+In this repository you will find folders with different exercises around Python programming.
 I will be uploading them as I finish each exercise.

 <br>